CityScope/cityscope.github.io/docsite/docs/modules/GAMA.md

 For this tutorial, we crated one called `dungeonmaster`.

-An indicator will basically take in the properties of the `block` agents in the world, and produce a result.
+An indicator will basically take in the properties of the `brix` agents in the world or the properties of any other simulated agent and produce a result.
 Each new indicator is built as an subclass of the `cityio_agent` class. `cityio_agent` is your friend, so we'll spend some time discussing it here.

 When you setup a model by importing `GAMABrix`, the model will be a one day simulation, that then posts the results to cityio, and then stay idle waiting for an update from the table.

 Think of each indicator as an observer in your model that will report information back to CityIO.
-When it's a numeric indicator, the agent will just report a number that it calculates based on the `block`s, when it's a heatmap indicator, the agent will report some numbers along with its location, and when it's an agent, the agent will report it's location over time. `cityio_agent` is used as the parent class of any species that you want to visualize in CityIO.
+When it's a numeric indicator, the agent will just report a number that it calculates based on the `brix`s, when it's a heatmap indicator, the agent will report some numbers along with its location, and when it's an agent, the agent will report it's location over time. `cityio_agent` is used as the parent class of any species that you want to visualize in CityIO.
 There are some specific parameters your sub-species needs to define to set the agent as a numeric, heatmap, or agent indicator.

 ## GAMABrix for `cs-brix` users

 If you are familiar with the python library [cs-brix](https://cityscope.media.mit.edu/CS_Brix/), keep reading.
 Otherwise, skip to the next section of the tutorial. `brix` is relies on defining classes that contain functions that take `geogrid_data` as an input.
 For `GAMABrix` this is not necessary.
-Since `GAMA` relies on setting up a world with agents, the input data is already in the world in the form of `blocks`.
-Therefore, when building urban indicators in `GAMA` you do not need to worry about input, and you can just get the necessary information from the `block` agents that will be automatically created in your world.
+Since `GAMA` relies on setting up a world with agents, the input data is already in the world in the form of `brix`.
+Therefore, when building urban indicators in `GAMA` you do not need to worry about input, and you can just get the necessary information from the `brix` agents that will be automatically created in your world.

 In terms of output, `brix` relies on a series of return functions passed to a `Handler` class.
 In `GAMA`, the world itself acts as the `Handler` class, so there is no need to explicitly add your indicators to the `Handler` as they are already contained in the `global` species.
 The way to flag your indicators to be sent to `cityIO` is to define them as a subclass of `cityio_agent`.